 The family would like to give special thanks to Judy Sperry and Valerie Vale who helped care for Hiroko in her home with love and compassion along with the amazing nurses, aides, staff, and volunteers at Intermountain Homecare and Hospice.
 Their loving care allowed Hiroko to remain in her home which meant the world to her.

 Funeral services will be held December 28, 2019 (Saturday) at 11:00 a.m. at the Paul United Methodist Church at 127 West Clark Street in Paul, Idaho.
 A viewing will be held starting at 10:00 a.m. prior to the funeral.
 Services will conclude with burial in the Paul Cemetery.
 Funeral arrangements are being handled by Joel Heward Hansen Mortuary in Rupert, Idaho.

 In lieu of flowers, memorials may be sent to the Paul United Methodist Church at P.O.
 Box 35 in Paul, Idaho 83347.

 In life and death, we will remember her, remember the gifts she gave us - gifts from her hands and heart, and the example of love and selflessness that she set before us. “...her children arise and call her blessed…honor her for all that her hands have done.”
 (Proverbs 31:28 and 31).

-To send flowers to HIROKO's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of HIROKO TOMINAGA, please visit our floral store.